Fast for a tablet that's only $150. Easily integrates with Amazon accounts and Alexa.

 BEST FAMILY TABLET

-The Tab M10 has a large 10.1″ screen that’s perfect for surfing the web, using your favorite apps and watching movies and TV.
-The Tab M10 also has great audio for a tablet, with two front speakers powered by Dolby.
-This tablet also has a handy kids’ mode, which makes it easy to pass this off to the kids when you need a break.
-For Android users who need a cheap family tablet, this is the answer.
-However, if you’re looking for a quality tablet under $150, this device is just as impressive as more expensive premium options.
-If you care more about battery life, opt for the Lenovo Tab 4, which boasts an incredible 20 hours of battery.
+The Lenovo Tab M10 Plus has a large 10.1-inch screen that’s perfect for surfing the web, using your favorite apps and watching movies and TV.
+The Tab M10 Plus also stereo speakers that are powered by Dolby technology.
+This tablet also has a handy kid’s mode, which makes it easy to create a diversion when you need a break.
+For families who are looking for one of the best Android tablets that is still cheap, the Lenovo Tab M10 Plus is the answer.

-You can save yourself about $80 when you go with the Amazon Fire HD 8 over the HD 10.
-Sure, you get a 2-inch smaller screen and a little less performance, but the 10-hour battery life is still impressive.
+You can save yourself about $40 when you go with the Amazon Fire HD 8 Plus over the HD 10.
+Sure, you get a two inch smaller screen and a little less performance, but the 10-hour battery life and octa-core CPU is still impressive.
 And the fact that you still get Alexa hands-free navigation makes the deal that much more enticing.
-If you want to save a little more money on a budget tablet, there’s nothing wrong with going for the smaller HD 8.
+While it may cost $20 more than the standard HD 8, you’re getting a faster CPU and ability to charge wirelessly here, which can be a huge quality-of-life boost.
+So if you want to save a little more money on a budget tablet, there’s nothing wrong with going for the smaller HD 8 Plus.

 Why Trust Spy?